StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ### Formalize the function parameters

-In the previous steps, we created a Monitor function and implemented the validation rule for CPU usage metrics, we determined that in order to make the function reusable, we need to extract three parameters - `metrics`, `threshold` and the `topologyIdentifierPattern`.
+In the previous steps, we created a monitor function and implemented the validation rule for CPU usage metrics, we determined that in order to make the function reusable, we need to extract three parameters - `metrics`, `threshold` and the `topologyIdentifierPattern`.

 The `threshold` and `topologyIdentifierPattern` are simple basic types, a floating point value and a string respectively.
 For the `metrics` parameter, we can utilize the aforementioned `SCRIPT_METRIC_QUERY` parameter type, which ensures well-formedness of the metrics query supplied as the value of this parameter: